 Securing threatened wildlife and maintaining healthy habitats in and around biodiversity hotspots depends on creating self-generating revenue mechanisms for protected areas and the people living around them.
 African Wildlife Foundation works with wildlife protection authorities to help them optimize the economic opportunities in their protected area system.

 Governments are also recognizing the potential of private investment in responsible wildlife tourism as a means to finance biodiversity protection — and advance their economies.
-Building on the momentum of the Uganda Conservation & Tourism Investment Forum in October 2017 as well as the International Conference on Nature-Based Tourism organized by the Government of Mozambique in June 2018, AWF is confident that ecotourism can help reduce the funding gap if structured properly.
+Building on the momentum of the Giants Club Conservation and Tourism Investment Forum in October 2017 as well as the International Conference on Nature-Based Tourism organized by the Government of Mozambique in June 2018, AWF is confident that ecotourism can help reduce the funding gap if structured properly.

 AWF helps to develop community-owned ecolodges that deliver economic and conservation benefits on multiple levels.
 It is an approach that maintains the continent’s picturesque landscapes, conserves the wildlife from immediate threats, and diversifies the revenue earning potential of protected areas.